Editor’s note: This is part one of a three-part series.

 No further sanctions against Russia have been announced as a result of the second Novichok incident, but U.K. Home Secretary Sajid Javid recently accused Russia of using the U.K. as a “dumping ground for poison.”
 Tom Tugendhat, chairman of the Foreign Affairs Committee, went so far as to call the use of Novichok a “war crime” by Russia.

 The U.K., the U.S., and dozens of other countries all leaped to the conclusion that Russia must be one and only responsible party for these attacks on British soil – but is there any evidence to back up this claim?
-Stay tuned for Part Two, where we look at exactly who had access to this deadly chemical weapon.We value your comments!
-Please weigh in on our comment section below.
+Stay tuned for Part Two, where we look at exactly who had access to this deadly chemical weapon.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com